1.1. Install Python¶

 On the source system that does have internet access, use the following command to download all of the requirements as wheel packages:

-$ pip download -d d:\axonshell_pkg axonius-api-client
+$ pip download -d d:\axonshell_pkg axonius-api-client --only-binary

 Copy the contents of d:axonshell_pkg to the destination server, and then on the destination server run: